moxx799/Agent/README.md

-This is an AI-agent that works for Cell phenotype classification.
+This is an automatic method that works for Cell phenotype classification.
-We integrate NIMBUS channel-wise scores with the biological cell-phenotype chart to classify the cell phenotype, rather than the traditional unstable cluster method, which is unstable, requires human effort, and includes ambiguity.
+We integrate NIMBUS channel-wise scores with the biological cell-phenotype chart to classify the cell phenotype, rather than the traditional cluster method, which is unstable, requires human effort, and includes ambiguity.
 This project is inspired by [NIMBUS][Nimbus] and is a post-processing from [Nimbus_repository][repo].

 [Nimbus]: https://www.nature.com/articles/s41592-025-02826-9